flecoqui/av-services/envs/container/azure-iot-edge/ava-rtmp-rtsp-light-sink/ubuntu/README.md

-# av-rtmp-rtsp-light-sink alpine container running in IoT Edge device
+# av-rtmp-rtsp-light-sink ubuntu container running in IoT Edge device

 ## Overview
 This av-service av-rtmp-rtsp-light-sink for alpine is a container running nginx RTMP server which convert an incoming RTMP stream into RTSP stream.
-This av-service is used in IoT Edge device with Live Video Analytics to convert an incoming RTMP stream into a RTSP stream to feed Live Video Analytics AI components.
+This av-service is used in IoT Edge device with Azure Video Analyzer to convert an incoming RTMP stream into a RTSP stream to feed Azure Video Analyzer AI components.
-When you will deploy this component with avtool.sh, it will deploy a complete LVA infrastructure with IoT Edge Hub, Azure Container Registry, Azure Media Services (so far mandatory to deploy Live Video Analytics), Azure Storage, Azure Virtual Machine acting as IoT Edge device and running docker.
+When you will deploy this component with avtool.sh, it will deploy a complete AVA infrastructure with IoT Edge Hub, Azure Container Registry, Azure Media Services (so far mandatory to deploy Azure Video Analyzer), Azure Storage, Azure Virtual Machine acting as IoT Edge device and running docker.
 When you will start, stop this component with avtool.sh, it will start, stop the rtmpsource container in the IoT Edge device.
 When you will test this component with avtool.sh, it will test automatically the following scenarios:
 - RTMP to RTSP adaptor
-- LVA Motion Detection
+- AVA Motion Detection

 At least, when the rtmpsource will be fed with a Live RTMP stream, you could consume the following streams with VLC:
 RTSP URL: rtsp://\<IoTEdgeVMName\>.\<REGION\>.cloudapp.azure.com:8554/rtsp/stream